Translations

 Introduction

 Mrs. Appalachian Irishman and I have been to Clingman's Dome a few times.
-On 10/28/2007, I took the photograph below of the observation tower on Clingman's Dome.
+On Sunday afternoon, 10/28/2007, I took the photograph below of the observation tower on Clingman's Dome.
 Mrs. Appalachian Irishman was standing centered, wearing the light blue sweatshirt.
 You're “busted,” dear!

 Clingman's Dome,” not “Clingmans Dome”